The Emissary (film): Filming

 The Emissary was filmed in South Africa in 1988.

 Release

-The Emissary was released in theatres on 21 April 1989.
+The Emissary premiered at MIFED in Italy in October 1988, before being released in South African theatres by Lars International Pictures on 21 April 1989.
 The film was released on VHS on 16 August 1989.
 The film can be streamed online by IFM Film Associates, Inc. The Emissary was released on DVD in the United Kingdom.